 Vote on IdeaExchange

 _DataSourceName should show Entry Data Extension Name for Emails in Journey Builder.
-It is handy for debugging from Send Log and creating dynamic logic in emails based on Data Extension naming convention.
+It is handy to debug from Send Log and create dynamic logic in emails based on the Data Extension naming convention.

 The Behavioral Triggers Content Block for Emails is an excellent tool for easy drag-and-drop creation of Abandoned Engagement communication.
 But it is missing one powerful feature — the ability to personalise the email with customer data.

 It is already available in the form of:

 - Einstein User Attributes that we can pass through the

 - The request used in the back end of the current Behavioral Triggers Content Block; by adding "&user_attributes=attributeName" to the endpoint.

 - Code of the existing Behavioral Triggers Content Block responsible for creating AMPScript variables based on the Einstein User Attributes data.